TITLE Academic Advisor, College of Business Graduate Program

-Education: A Master's degree from an Association to Advance Collegiate Schools of Business (AACSB) accredited institution is required; an MBA or MAcc is preferred.
+Education: A Master's degree from an Association to Advance Collegiate Schools of Business (AACSB) accredited institution is required by the hire date; an MBA or MAcc is preferred.

 Experience: At least two years of experience in a position with a strong customer service aspect is required; academic advising is preferred.
 Extensive knowledge of the University, its requirements and regulations, is preferred.

 Skills: Strong verbal and written communications skills are required.
 Excellent interpersonal skills, including conflict management, are required.
 Computer literacy, including word processing, spreadsheet development, database management, and query development are required.
 Organizational and time management skills are required.
 The ability to interact with a culturally-diverse student population is required.
 The ability to work in a dynamic, ever-changing environment is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the position requires occasional weekend, evening work, and overnight travel, particularly during scheduled advisement/registration periods, recruitment events, and information sessions as assigned by the Coordinator, Graduate Program Office.